 ESA: The Employment and Support Allowance is a financial benefit given to those who cannot work.
 It can give personalised help for those who need special assistance at work.

-DISABILITY AND SICKNESS BENEFITS: The government provide financial help if you are disabled or in poor health.
-Check a list of disability and sickness benefits for adults and children with disabilities.
+DISABILITY BENEFITS: The government provide financial help if you are disabled or in poor health.
+Check out a list of disability and sickness benefits for adults and children with disabilities.

 DISABLED CHILDREN: Children with disabilities present various challenges.
 But, some financial concessions are available for people who need help caring for a disabled child.